BCACTF 2024 | Crypto-Writeups

 cipher 1 - seooizmt

-cipher 2 - bdoloeinbdjmmyg <- THIS ONE
+cipher 2 - bdoloeinbdjmmyg <- THIS ONEDecryption

 - As the name of the challenge suggests with slight wordplay, the cipher used here is Vigenere cipher